JustinPelletier/ADMIXTURE-NF/README.md

 - DataSet population metadata
 - Reference population metadata

-Copy and modify these files for your analysis.
+Copy and modify these files for your analysis or use your pre-existing files as long as they are formatted in the exact same way.

 ## Requirements